Leading Industrial Laser Manufacturers

 Applications

-The weakest lasers, such as laser modules, are used as laser pointers, leveling tools, and surveyors.
-Hospitals, dentist offices, and doctor offices use dental lasers and medical lasers for surgeries and optical procedures.
-The most high-power laser systems are used in material fabrication.
-These industrial lasers, suppliers of which are found on IQS Directory, are strong enough to carry out those applications of cutting, welding, etching, engraving, and heat treating metals and plastics.
+Lower-power lasers, like those found in laser modules, are typically used as pointers, leveling tools, and survey equipment.
+In healthcare, dental and medical lasers are employed for surgeries and optical procedures.
+Meanwhile, high-power industrial lasers, available through suppliers listed on IQS Directory, are essential for tasks such as cutting, welding, etching, engraving, and heat treating materials.

 The History of Lasers